+Ivo van Aart’s first feature film focuses on online bullying through absurdity and dark humour, resulting in a highly topical and enjoyable yet thought-provoking piece.
 The film follows Femke Boot (Katja Herbers), a newspaper columnist who believes everyone should express their opinions freely.
 However, after writing a controversial article about the Dutch tradition Zwarte Piet (Black Peter), she starts receiving endless amounts of online abuse.
-With anonymous, mostly misogynistic messages filling up her Twitter feed, slowly taking a toll on her mental health and productiveness as she writes her first book.
-However, instead of turning into a preachy and overly dramatic morality tale, the story takes a dark turn as Femke hunts down and murders her online abusers one by one.
-This over the top, gory, and violent tone gives the film a comedic edge, making the topic both more serious and facetious.
+The anonymous and misogynistic messages fill up her Twitter feed, slowly taking a toll on her mental health and productivity as she attempts to write her first book.
+But Femke isn’t about to let these messages go unpunished as she hunts down and murders her online abusers.

-The Columnist’s absurdity works because the audience likes and roots for Femke from the start.
+Due to its short runtime of 83 minutes, The Columnist is energetic and fast-paced as the narrative arc keeps viewers glued to their seats while subverting expectations.
+Femke, however, is the true protagonist, with a delightful performance from Katja Herbers.
+Her facial expressions and gestures are always on point as she ensures the audience roots for her character despite her actions.
 After all, what’s not to like in watching insidious internet trolls get an extreme taste of their own medicine?
-Femke steps up and takes an online confrontation into the real world.
-The keyboard warriors own words coming back to bite them as they attempt to hide behind anonymity.
+Here Femke takes online confrontation into the real world – the keyboard warriors’ own words coming back to bite them as they attempt to hide behind disintegrating anonymity.
 However, we soon realise that we are rooting for an insane serial killer determined to hunt down anyone who takes a shot at her online.

-In a way, The Columnist is an unusual, creative take on the “rape and revenge” genre.
-A hilarious, albeit dark detail, makes the connection clear: Femke starts collecting her victims’ middle finger in an empty pasta box.
+In many ways, The Columnist is an unusual, creative take on the “rape and revenge” genre.
+A hilarious, albeit dark, detail makes this connection clear as Femke starts collecting her victims’ middle fingers in an empty pasta box.
 The nonchalance of the situation is funny on its own, but the underlying reference to a recurring plot point of the rape-revenge genre is brilliantly subtle.
-In rape-revenge films, the female protagonist often gets her revenge by emasculating her perpetrators.
-The most well-known example being Meir Zarchi’s 1978 cult-classic I Spit On Your Grave.
-In The Columnist, rape is substituted for online harassment.
-Therefore, Femke gets rid of the abusers middle finger – a part of the body used to type hateful messages.
-Not only that but with this little act, she ultimately holds her own middle finger up to the abuse received.
+In rape-revenge films, the female protagonist often gets her revenge by emasculating her perpetrators, for example, in Meir Zarchi’s 1978 cult classic I Spit On Your Grave.
+In The Columnist, rape is substituted for online harassment; therefore, Femke gets rid of the abuser’s of their middle finger – a part of the body used to type hateful messages.
+The result is a promising debut from Ivo van Aart who stakes his place as an upcoming director of interest.